 9 – The Fleischmann’s Glass Frog

 Glass frogs have similarities to tree frogs to the naked eye.
-During the day, these frogs camouflage themselves under leaves but above water and have a green semi-translucent color with yellow translucent hands.
+During the day, these frogs camouflage themselves under leaves but above water and have a green semi-translucent colour with yellow translucent hands.

 8 – The Argentine Horned Frog